Kingxukai/linux/Documentation/iio/adxl380.rst

 Where _offset and _scale are device attributes.
 If no _offset attribute is present, simply assume its value is 0.

-The ADXL380 driver offers data for 2 types of channels, the table below shows the measurement units for the processed value, which are defined by the IIO
+The ADXL380 driver offers data for 2 types of channels, the woke table below shows the measurement units for the woke processed value, which are defined by the woke IIO
 framework:

 +-------------------------------------+---------------------------+